 [Regulation 7 amended in Gazette 31 Mar 2005 p.
 1053.]

-8. Bank accounts
+8. Separate bank etc. accounts required for some moneys

 (1) A local government is to maintain a separate account with a bank or other financial institution for each of the following purposes —